Bilingual poet, lover of natural medicine, history, art, writing and metaphysics.

 There was another joke in another play called La Tabernaria that goes like this, "Upon his return, he found a table set with a plate of ravioli and macaroni stranglers."

 Carola Francesconi in La Cucina Napoletana of 1977 tells us of a story taking place in the bad section of Naples; a gourmet and hungry priest eats an enormous hill of gnocchi excessively fast, and he is suffocated.

 The legends make one think, did something really happen to the priests at the time?
 It makes you wonder if the name wasn't by accident.
 Strozzapretti (priest stranglers/chokers) came from pasta created to be very extensive in length, similar to the ropes used by anarchists to literally strangle priests.

 Legends of Strozzapreti Conspiracy Against Priests

 One of the legends created to explain the origin of the name of this past is reflected in the tradition of the Romagna women who prepared this "type" of pasta as an offer to the priests of the region.
 All the while, their husbands hoped the priests would choke as they gobbled up minestra.
-Graziano Pozzetto, expert in cooking in the Romagna tradition, suggests that the etymology of the name can be attributed to the thickness of the strozzapreti which served to tame hunger, so that even a priest would have been choked by it.
+Graziano Pozzetto, an expert in cooking in the Romagna tradition, suggests that the etymology of the name can be attributed to the thickness of the strozzapreti, which served to tame hunger so that even a priest would have been choked by it.